cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

     // assert that the counterpartyVersion matches the expected version abortTransactionUnless(counterpartyVersion == ccvVersion)

-    // get the client state associated with this client ID in order
+    // get the client state associated with the underlying client channelEnd = provableStore.get("channelEnds/ports/{portIdentifier}/channels/{channelIdentifier}")
-    // to get access to the consumer chain ID clientId = getClient(channelIdentifier)
+    abortTransactionUnless(channelEnd != nil AND len(channelEnd.connectionHops) == 1)
+    connId = channelEnd.connectionHops[0]
+    connectionEnd = provableStore.get("connections/{connId}")
-    clientState = clientKeeper.GetClientState(clientId)
+    clientState = provableStore.get("clients/{connectionEnd.clientIdentifier}/clientState")

-    // require the CCV channel to be built on top
+    if clientState.chainId IN chainToConnection.Keys() {
+      // if a connection is stored for this consumer chain,
+      // verify that the underlying connection is the expected one abortTransactionUnless(chainToConnection[clientState.chainId] == connId)
+    }

-    // of the expected client of the consumer chain abortTransactionUnless(chainToClient[clientState.chainId] == clientId)
+    // verify that the underlying client is the expected client of the consumer chain abortTransactionUnless(chainToClient[clientState.chainId] == connectionEnd.clientIdentifier)

     // require that no other CCV channel exists for this consumer chain abortTransactionUnless(clientState.chainId NOTIN chainToChannel.Keys())